SNEWS2/snewpy/doc/paper.md

 the fundamental properties of neutrinos.
 However there is a large gulf between supernova simulations and the corresponding signals in detectors, making comparisons between theory and observation, as well as between different detectors, very difficult.
-The SNEWPY code connects supernova simulations with the SNOwGLoBES software [@SNOwGLoBES], allowing users to easily calculate expected event rates from many supernova models in many different neutrino detectors.
+SNEWPY offers a unified interface for hundreds of supernova simulations, a large library of flux transformations on the way towards the detector, and an interface to SNOwGLoBES [@SNOwGLoBES], allowing users to easily calculate expected event rates from many supernova models in many different neutrino detectors.

 # Statement of need